Home » “Access denied” when attaching a database via SSMS

 0 comments

-• Just wanting to move or copy the mdf and ldf files between servers (you should use backup & restore instead if you have backups available)
+• Just wanting to move or copy the mdf and ldf files between servers (although you should use backup & restore instead).

-• The original VM dying and the Server team mounting the SQL Server disk(s) to another VM for recovery purposes
+• The original VM dying and the Windows/Server team mounting the SQL Server disk(s) to another VM for recovery purposes.

 OS access denied attaching database via SSMS Failed to retrieve data for this request.
 (Microsoft.SqlServer.Management.Sdk.Sfc) ADDITIONAL INFORMATION: An exception occurred while executing a Transact-SQL statement or batch.
 (Microsoft.SqlServer.ConnectionInfo) CREATE FILE encountered operating system error 5(Access is denied.) while attempting to open or create the physical file 'E:\VSQL\Data\AdventureWorks2017.mdf'.
 (Microsoft SQL Server, Error: 5123)